csecht/Search-Engines-Scraper/README.md

 Example of color-enhanced Terminal output:
 ![color_output](images/scrnshot_output.png)

-Arguments: --help, --about, or --use.
-The command `aggregate_search.py --use` provides examples of search term syntax.
+ARGUMENTS: --help, --about, --use, or --x.

+The command `aggregate_search.py --use` provides examples of search term syntax, then exits.

+The command `aggregate_search.py --x 2` doubles the number of results returned; `--x 3` triples results, etc., up to `--x 5`.
+Without an --x argument, ~60 -- 80 total unique results are returned.

 ### Single engine search
 The original command line client from Search-Engines-Scraper, `search_engines_cli.py` can be used for customized searches.
 For example,